Faverik/Havriliak_Negami_relaxation/README.md

 Raw program for fitting dielectric spectroscopy by Havriliak-Negami function based on the Debye model The program for MATLAB is used for fitting dielectric spectroscopy of polymers in the frequency domain.
-It consists of several files, the main one of which is called Havriliak_Negami_fitting.m On all questions you can contact me on e-mail: nefaeron@gmail.com So far, it is difficult to understand and it is very inefficient, because I did not have time to create it at all.
+It consists of several files, the main one of which is called Havriliak_Negami_fitting.m So far, it is difficult to understand and it is very inefficient, because I did not have time to create it at all.
 The basic fitting parameters are the numbers in the array "coeff_table", in case of three peaks: alfa1 =coeffvals1(1);